 What We’re Dealing With

 Divestment can therefore reflect a financial decision that is taken as a result of a moral motivation.
-In the context of climate change, the divestment movement represents the growing trend to withdraw funds from companies that deal in fossil fuels (such as coal & petroleum).
+Fossil fuel divestment reflects the growing trend to withdraw funds from companies (such as coal & petroleum) that directly contribute to climate change.
 Whether through your savings, pension funds, school trusts, investments or bank accounts, it means taking money away from the industries that are perpetuating climate change and consequently threatening human life.